Meet our experienced teachers.

 Kelsey has been practicing yoga since childhood and is a lifelong meditator.
 She is registered through Yoga Alliance.
 Kelsey has studied many types of yoga and mostly teaches Vinyasa Flow.
-She is a certified Health Coach at kelseyroot.com.
+She is a certified Health Coach.
+Supporting people to make lasting health changes.
 Kelsey received her training from the Institute of Integrative Nutrition.
-Originally from Boulder, CO, she now lives in Wells River with her husband and two children.
-In addition to yoga she has studied herbalism and meditation.
+She is a Reiki practitioner.
+She lives in Wells River with her husband and two children.
+In addition to yoga, she has studied herbalism and meditation.
 Kelsey's classes are accessible to all.
 She honors that everyone is at a different level.
 She is also available for private lessons and small groups.

 Nicole Mitchell, Yoga Instructor (RYT)

 Nicole has been teaching yoga for 7 years.
 She was trained at Rising Spirit Yoga and

 became an RYT-200 in June 2010.
 The summer of 2010 also was the year that she

 graduated from Dartmouth College with her Masters, and became a licensed therapist.

 Nicole initially sought yoga over a decade ago in a desperate search for stress relief

 when completing her bachelor's, working full time, and building a house.
 It worked!